OpenRTDynamics/openrtdynamics2/README.md

 ## Generated code

 The example above also explains how to use the generated source code which basically consists of a set of c++ classes.
 The memory layout is static (i.e., no calls to malloc/new are required).
-Thus, it should be convenient to embed the generated code into almost anything that understands traditional c++ (c++11 features are required), for example, microcontrollers, nodes in the Robot Operating System (ROS), or any other codebase ...
+Thus, it should be convenient to embed the generated code into almost any target that understands traditional c++, for example, microcontrollers, nodes in the Robot Operating System (ROS) or any codebase written in c++.

 ## Example Models